frontyard/cordova-plugin-exoplayer/README.md

     hideTimeout: 5000, // Hide controls after this many milliseconds, default is 5sec
     playOffset: 10 * 60 * 60 * 1000, // Start playback 10 minutes into video specified in milliseconds
     skipTime: 60 * 1000, // Amount of time to use when going forward/backward, default is 1min
+    audioOnly: true // Only play audio in the backgroud, default is false.
+    subtitleUrl: 'http://url.to/subtitle.srt', // Optional subtitle url
     controller: { // If this object is not present controller will not be visible
         streamImage: 'http://url.to/channel.png',
         streamTitle: 'My channel',